tmnx/Cryptographic-Program/README.md

 A program to safely encrypt and decrypt files.

 ## Algorithmns:
-- SHA-3 derived function KMACXOF256
+- SHA-3 derived function KMACXOF256 & cSHAKE256
-- ECDHIES encryption & Schnorr signatures

 ### Hash from a selected file:
 1. Press key ‘1’ [ENTER]